-GMU is co-sponsoring an international and interreligious conference in Kenya, “Building Bridges for Human Solidarity in the Light of Pope Francis’ Encyclical Letter: Fratelli Tutti.”
-Other sponsors are the Harmony Institute, the Institute for Interreligious Dialogue and Islamic Studies (IRDIS), and Umma University.
+GMU is co-sponsoring an international and interreligious conference in Kenya, “Building Human Solidarity in the Light of Pope Francis’ Encyclical Letter: Fratelli Tutti“ with the Institute for Interreligious Dialogue and Islamic Studies (IRDIS) and the State Islamic University, Sunan Kalijaga Yogyakarta, Indonesia (UIN).
+Other sponsors include the Pontifical Council for Interreligious Dialogue (PCID), the Harmony Institute, Umma University, the Maryknoll Office of Global Concerns, and the Pontifical Institute for Arabic and Islamic Studies (PISAI)

 The future of our planet rests largely with our youth and the care with which we help them to develop and flourish.

 President Grudzen is offering a free course for young people who wish to participate in the conference to develop their own priority issues and submit a vision statement from their perspective.

 Our final Global Citizenship Forum before the summer break will take place on Wednesday, June 2, at 7 pm PST.

 It will feature two speakers with extensive background on human rights in the Middle East with a focus on the nation of Turkey.
 Doctor Nihal Sahan is a doctoral graduate of GMU and nowserves on the faculty of Santa Clara University and GMU.
 Hüdayi Çerkez Acar is a doctoral candidate in Global Security at Nairobi University in Kenya and a staff member of Harmony Institute in Nairobi.
 Both speakers have an extensive background in human rights issues and are knowledgeable about the interaction of Turkey with other key actors in the present-day Middle East.

 This is FREE course but registration in advance is required.